Amid Coronavirus Spread, Host Countries Ignore Refugee Health at Their Own Peril

 The geopolitical backdrop of coronavirus makes refugee health protection an even more urgent public health priority.
 Even repatriated or resettled refugees struggle to seek and receive care in their new homes due to social stigmatization and language barriers.
 Nationalism, isolationism, and xenophobia—forces that further marginalize refugees and make health care harder to access—are antithetical to effective pandemic response.
 If refugees are afraid or unable to seek medical care, it will be impossible to halt the spread of coronavirus.

 Global crises demand global cooperation.
 When countries embrace multilateralism, undertake planning efforts that include marginalized groups, and uphold international norms around equitable access to health care, they create a safety net for those who need it most and insure them against disproportionate harm.
 The coronavirus has laid bare an ominous truth: that the world will never be truly prepared for future pandemics until we equip our global health architecture to meet the needs of our most vulnerable.

 Sanjana Ravi is a senior research associate at the Johns Hopkins Center for Health Security.
+Her research examines the health system impacts of public health emergencies.
 Twitter: @sanjravi89